djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 Conceptually,

 $$
-\text{prediction}
-=
-\text{trend contribution}
-+
-\text{kriged residual contribution}.
+\text{prediction} = \text{trend contribution} + \text{kriged residual contribution}.
 $$

-This is closely related to regression kriging.
+This decomposition is closely related to regression kriging.

----

-## 17. Ordinary versus universal kriging
+## Ordinary versus universal kriging

 Suppose the true field increases strongly from west to east.

-If ordinary kriging is used over a large region, the covariance model may be forced to imitate the trend.
+If ordinary kriging is applied over a large region, the covariance model may be forced to absorb part of the trend.

 This can produce: